-The <sss> element is used to encapsulate the entire specification document.
-It contains a mandatory attribute version and an optional options attribute.
 The options attribute is used to indicate that some aspect of the triple-s definition meets a defined standard that may reduce the amount of checking required by an import program.

-The only value that option_setting may have in version 1.1 is standardnames.
-The definition of triple-s standardnames is that variable names:
+The only value that option_setting may have in version 1.2 is standardnames.
+The definition of triple-s standardnames is: